What Does CloudBees Jenkins Platform Mean for Me?

 The CloudBees Jenkins Platform (CJP) combines CloudBees Jenkins Operations Center (CJOC) and CloudBees Jenkins Enterprise (CJE) components into a single product.
 The platform is made available to customers in two editions, targeting different deployment types: Enterprise Edition and Private SaaS Edition .

-As organizations increase their Jenkins usage, a need arises to scale Jenkins horizontally by adding additional masters.
-In the past, this posed significant challenges because each master required its own separate plugins, security, and maintenance; upgrades had to be performed individually on multiple machines.
-CloudBees Jenkins Operations Center addresses these challenges by allowing users to manage and monitor all masters from a single management tool.
+As organizations increase their Jenkins usage, a need arises to scale Jenkins horizontally by adding additional controllers.
+In the past, this posed significant challenges because each controller required its own separate plugins, security, and maintenance; upgrades had to be performed individually on multiple machines.
+CloudBees Jenkins Operations Center addresses these challenges by allowing users to manage and monitor all controllers from a single management tool.

 This article targets existing CloudBees customers.
 We will review the reference architecture of the CloudBees Jenkins Platform with a focus on CloudBees Jenkins Operations Center and its management, monitoring, and scaling capabilities.
 Customers already using CloudBees Jenkins Operations Center should review the corresponding section to ensure their license is set up correctly.
 For customers not using CloudBees Jenkins Operations Center, references are provided for migrating from standalone CloudBees Jenkins Enterprise instances to the CloudBees Jenkins Platform.